-The discharges from the Company in the 2020-2021 monitoring period were compliant with the associated consent limit which stipulates a rate of <78 L/s.
+The discharges from the Company in the 2021-2022 monitoring period were compliant with the associated consent limit which stipulates a rate of <78 L/s.

-In 2020-2021, the combined average discharge flow from both plants (TCC and SPP) was 15.77 L/s, and the maximum recorded discharge flow was 51.521 L/s, recorded in June 2021.
-The total volume of wastewater discharged for the year was 483,448 m3.
-This was a 16% increase when compared to the previous monitoring period, when 405,785 m3 was discharged.
-This increase is most likely due to additional operational hours discussed in the previous section.
+In 2021-2022, the combined average discharge flow from both plants (TCC and SPP) was 14.74 L/s, and the maximum recorded discharge flow was 67.42 L/s, recorded in August 2021.
+The total volume of wastewater discharged for the year was 439,593 m3.
+This was a 4.75% decrease when compared to the previous monitoring period, when 483,448 m3 was discharged.
+This decrease is most likely due to less operational hours as discussed in the previous section.
+The total volume of water discharged from the site during the year under review equated to approximately 43.9% of the water abstracted.